meltano/meltano/docs/src/docs/contributing.md

 1. Navigation - *`$interactive-navigation`*
     - Denotes navigation and sub-navigation interactive elements as distinct from primary and secondary task colors

+After the primary, secondary, tertiary, or navigation decision is made, the button size decision is informed by:
+1. Use the default button size
+1. Use the `is-small` modifier if it is within a component that can have multiple instances

 ### Markup Hierarchy

 There are three fundamental markup groups in the codebase.
 All three are technically VueJS single-file components but each have an intended use: